Shopify Payments on Facebook and Instagram by Meta

 Activating PayPal in Facebook and Instagram by Meta lets you accept payments for orders placed using Checkout on Facebook and Instagram.
 PayPal allows payment through credit cards, bank accounts, buyer credit, or PayPal account balances.

-If your store has PayPal enabled, and a customer pays using PayPal to checkout on Facebook and Instagram, then you receive those payments through PayPal.
+If your store has PayPal activated, and a customer pays using PayPal to checkout on Facebook and Instagram, then you receive those payments through PayPal.

 If you're new to using PayPal, then your payments might be put on hold temporarily.
 Learn more at the PayPal Help Centre.